top of page

 • 3 min read

 The famous shower scene from Psycho has survived multiple decades.
-It's been redone in countless other movies, scary ones and parodies.
-And it makes sense.
-It's because there's almost no other place nor time when one feels more vulnerable.
+It's been redone countless times.
+It makes perfect sense.
+It's because there's almost no other place or time when one feels more vulnerable.

-The little bugger came crawling around my stark white shower curtain.
-Each little leg was highlighted by the plain white background it was standing on.
-It stopped in its tracks upon seeing me.
-I stopped in my tracks upon seeing it, my soap covered self was on high alert.
+The particular creature entered by crawling around my stark white shower curtain, shoulder height so it was almost face to face with me.
+Each little leg was eerily highlighted by the plain white background it was standing on.
+It stopped abruptly upon seeing me.
+I supposed it did not expect to run across a human.
+I also stopped abruptly upon seeing it, not expecting a visitor of any sort to join me unannounced.

-So, I spoke to it, like any other normal human would do.
-"Listen, if you don't move, I will not kill you.
-I'll leave you in peace."
-I don't know if this centipede spoke English or not, but it accepted my bluff and did not move.
+And, it did not move.
+Maybe it did understand English.
 My eyes never left it.
-I finished rinsing off the soap and quietly snuck out at my end of the curtain.
-I then abandoned my house (went to work) until later, hoping it had gone on its merry legged way.
+I finished rinsing off the soap — since I was under the water anyways— and then quietly snuck out of my end of the curtain.
+I then abandoned my house and went to work, hoping it had gone on its merry legged way.
+And as the day took over, the incident was forgotten.

 My husband was home when I returned, and he mentioned he needed to shower before he rushed out for the night.
 It was then I remembered.... my "friend" and told him the story.
 I also assured him that it was hours and hours ago and the centipede had assuredly moved on by now.
 But be prepared just in case.

 It's multilegged body had leapt off of the shower curtain at my husband and scampered behind the sink.
-After my husband's initial retreat, he regrouped now armed with intelligence of where the little bugger was and the equipment to solve the problem.
-And he solved the problem.
+After my husband's initial retreat, he regrouped now arming himself with the equipment to solve the problem. (his shoe) And he solved the problem.

 So, it is here that the story ends.
 For the insect and the blog post.